Lilith (Marvel Comics): Dracula's daughter

 In the modern era, Lilith's spirit possessed a woman named Angel O'Hara, who had come to hate her father and want him dead when he accidentally killed her husband, Ted Hannigan, after finding out that she had married him secretly and was carrying his child.
 Lilith killed Angel's father, but allowed her to live her life when Lilith was not using their shared body.
 Angel was eventually physically separated from Lilith by Viktor Benzel, a distant descendant of Gretchin and the heir, along with his brother Karl, to much of her occult knowledge; Viktor used this knowledge to create separate bodies for Angel and Lilith.

 At one point, Lilith and Dracula agreed to avoid each other, but the agreement broke down.
 When Dracula was stripped of his vampiric powers toward the end of the 70-issue series The Tomb of Dracula, he asked Lilith to bite him and restore his powers, only to be refused.
 In issue #5 of The Tomb of Dracula magazine that soon followed, Lilith and Dracula fought once more and Dracula revealed to Lilith that the curse that made her his eternal nemesis also prevented her from being able to actually kill him.
 Lilith was destroyed, along with her father and the rest of Earth's vampires, when Doctor Strange used the Darkhold's Montesi Formula to eliminate vampirism and all vampires from the world.
 The Montesi Formula eventually weakened and both Lilith and her father returned to life.
 Lilith subsequently appeared as Dracula's antagonist in the three-issue Dracula: Lord of the Undead limited series in 1998, and as an agent of Nick Fury's Howling Commandos in 2006.

 Reception

 Lilith, the daughter of Dracula, was ranked #24 on a listing of Marvel Comics' monster characters in 2015.

 In 2021, Screen Rant included Lilith in their "Marvel: 10 Most Powerful Vampires" list.

-In 2022, CBR.com ranked Lillith Drake 6th in their "10 Most Important Marvel Vampires" list.
+In 2022, CBR.com ranked Lilith Drake 6th in their "10 Most Important Marvel Vampires" list.

-Mother of All Demons
+The Mother of All Demons

 The demon Lilith is an ancient demon goddess and sorceress.
 She gives birth to demons called the Lilin which have lives of their own, but always remain obedient to their mother.